scenarioo/scenarioo/docs/features/full-text-search/README.md

 * steps and pages meta information
 * in visible text on screens as well as in HTMl source code of the screens

+See [Setup Instructions for Full Text Search](setup.md) on how to setup the full text seaerch and use it.